Current Code: 0.88

 Junk In The Trunk Multiball

 This is a 2-ball Multiball.
-Completing the Trunk Targets will score Jackpots for each hit, (how does this value increment?) and then you can shoot the left ramp to collect 1 - 3 (a random amount in this range) of a random piece of Junk.
-This Multiball can be brought into any other round, including other Multiball modes.
+Two Jackpots are lit at random shots, and a hit to any of the Trunk Targets will change the location of the lit Jackpots.
+Making this shot will also light the left ramp to collect a Super Jackpot and 1 - 3 (a random amount in this range) of a random piece of Junk.
+This Multiball can be brought into any other mode.

 Phone-A-Fiend Phone-A-Thon Multiball